Donate to the PSSD Network research fundraiser

 Unfortunately, it is difficult to secure external funding for PSSD research due to the lack of interest from the medical community, absence of official recognition, and the absence of a definitive biomarker.

-We are currently working towards obtaining grant funding, but in the meantime we intend to publish more research and generate interest in PSSD among the broader medical community.
+We are searching for grant funding, but in the meantime we intend to publish more research and generate interest in PSSD among the broader medical community.

 Both methods have advantages and disadvantages.
 The biggest advantage of using rats is the cost and time efficiency in conducting studies.